gaiaBuildSystem/manifests/README.md

 ## Manifests

+### 📁 `dev-phobos`

+Development manifest for the PhobOS distribution.
+PhobOS is a ostree based Debian distribution, it have custom boot configuration and uses the `ostree` tool to manage the system updates.
+This manifest get all the layers supported by the PhobOS and is commonly used for development purposes.

 ### 📁 `nxp-phobos`

 NXP platform for the PhobOS distribution.
 PhobOS is a ostree based Debian distribution, it have custom boot configuration and uses the `ostree` tool to manage the system updates.